agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Definition**: checks out

-**Checklist**: sub; Yes; pre; Yes; ecm; Yes;
+**Checklist**: sub; Yes; pre; Yes; ecm; **NO**;

 **Time**: 40 mins (mainly trying to read the paper and see if I can use it to inform the presence of weak evidence).

+---

-As a way to guide the comparison with RD, it is interesting to compare this progress with the estimated effect of Deworming.
-Of GiveWell’s top charities, Deworm the World is estimated to offer the most cost-effective way to improve economic outcomes for the very poor.
-But given the story above, it would be very surprising if this was the
+> As a way to guide the comparison with RD, it is interesting to
+> compare this progress with the estimated effect of Deworming.
+Of
+> GiveWell’s top charities, Deworm the World is estimated to offer the
+> most cost-effective way to improve economic outcomes for the very
+> poor.
+But given the story above, it would be very surprising if this
-case: differences in rates of deworming explain a miniscule fraction of the variation in individual economic outcomes across the world.
-No-one argues that deworming is among the top 1000 causes of the huge economic transformation documented above.
+> was the case: differences in rates of deworming explain a miniscule
+> fraction of the variation in individual economic outcomes across the
+> world.
+No-one argues that deworming is among the top 1000 causes of
+> the huge economic transformation documented above.

+^^ is arguably the hardest paragraph to do this excercise.

-**Claim**: it is interesting to compare "this" progress with the estimated effect of Deworming
+**Claim**: It is interesting to compare "this" progress with the estimated effect of Deworming

-**re-write Claim**: Estimated increase in gdp per capita increase from 2000 to 2010 is 1000 times higher than estimated gdp per capita as a result of Deworming.
+**re-write Claim**: Estimated increase in gdp per capita from 2000 to 2010 is 1000 times higher than estimated gdp per capita as a result of Deworming.

-No idea how to get the impact of Deworming on GDP per capita.
+**Note**: I could make an estimate on gdp per capita if I had an estimate on the income gains.
+But reading the paper for income gains was "hard". and the paper is being ["disqualified"](https://www.givewell.org/international/technical/programs/deworming) as evidence by
+GiveWell.
+Not sure how to proceed as a result.
+Also, there re no cost-effectiveness estimates for "this" progress.

 **Failed**

+---

 **Claim**: Deworm the World is estimated to offer the most cost-effective way to improve economic outcomes for the very poor.

-**re-write Claim**: Deworming The World is estimated to offer the most cost-effective program from GiveWell's top charity recommendations ~~to improve economic outcomes for the very poor~~
+**re-write Claim**: Deworming The World is estimated to be the most cost-effective program from GiveWell's top charity recommendations ~~to improve economic outcomes for the very poor~~

+**Note**: not sure where the author got his source from.
+There are no citations to such claims.

 **Example-sub**: